Cynthia Erivo

-Erivo began acting in a 2011 stage production of The Umbrellas of Cherbourg.
-She gained recognition for starring in the Broadway revival of The Color Purple from 2015 to 2017, for which she won the 2016 Tony Award for Best Actress in a Musical and the Grammy Award for Best Musical Theater Album.
-Erivo ventured into films in 2018, playing roles in the heist film Widows and the thriller Bad Times at the El Royale.
-For her portrayal of American abolitionist Harriet Tubman in the biopic Harriet (2019), Erivo received a nomination for the Academy Award for Best Actress; she also wrote and performed the song "Stand Up" on its soundtrack, which garnered her a nomination in the Best Original Song category.
+Erivo made her West End debut in the stage musical The Umbrellas of Cherbourg (2011).
+She later made her Broadway debut playing Celie in the musical revival of The Color Purple (2015–2017).
+Erivo's work for the production won her the Tony Award for Best Actress in a Musical and Grammy Award for Best Musical Theater Album, as well as a Daytime Emmy Award.
+She expanded to films in 2018 with the crime thrillers Widows and Bad Times at the El Royale.
+Erivo earned nominations for the Academy Award for Best Actress for portraying Harriet Tubman in Harriet (2019) and Elphaba in Wicked (2024), as well as a nomination for Best Original Song for the song "Stand Up" from the former.